newLich/newLich/README.md

 I started formally in IT about 2 years ago, one year after entering college.

-Actually i am formally an Network/Operation Analyst, focus on maintain the Operations servers, services and critical client cases.
+Actually i am formally an Network/Operation Analyst, focus on monitoring the Operations servers, services and critical client cases.

 - 🔭 I’m currently working on an gitlab server in my job, where i organized scripts, backups and padronized confs of the servers.